-The period for which you will to entitled to ALD status is not indefinite, but is renewal at intervals of 3 years up to 10 years, depending on your illness and the assessment made by your doctor, in collaboration with the local health authority.
+The period for which you will be entitled to ALD status is not indefinite, but is renewable at intervals of three years up to 10 years, depending on your illness and the assessment made by your doctor, in collaboration with the local health authority.

 Although the State formally picks up the charges for treatment of an ALD, there remain a number of charges the responsibility of the patient.